My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Plan To Hit Several Thrift Shops In One Area

-The second thing you’ll want to do is to map out a route that will enable you to easily hit several stores in a single trip.
+The best strategy for thrift shopping for home decor is to map out a route that lets you hit several shops in a single trip.

 This is usually pretty easy to accomplish as *typically* thrift stores like to cluster together in certain areas of town.

-If you want to score the best stuff at the best deals, head to the smallest towns near you.
-For starters, there are usually less people shopping at those stores, increasing your odds of finding a killer deal.
+If you want to score the best thrifted home decor at the best deals, head to the smallest towns near you.
+For starters, there are usually less people shopping at those stores, increasing your odds of finding a killer deal on quality vintage home decor.
 But additionally, these are places that many families tend to settle down in for the long term.
-So often you will find more valuable antique items at thrift shops and antique stores in small towns for better prices than you would in the big city.
+So often you will find more valuable antique home decor at thrift shops and antique stores in small towns for better prices than you would in the big city.

 Big cities however are usually better for scoring great deals on modern goods and for having a larger turnover of merchandise on a regular basis.

 The trick to thrifting in a bigger city is often to find the largest chain of thrift stores in town.
-Then go to the location that is on the outskirts of the city in an area with the smallest population.
+Then go to the location that is on the outskirts of the city, in an area with the smallest population.
 This is because most big thrift store chains have a linked donation hub.
 This hub then distributes merchandise to their various locations all around town.
-By visiting a less popular location, you are more likely to score a great find.
+By visiting a less popular location, you are more likely to score a great budget friendly home decor find.

 Another trick you can try is shopping thrift stores in the more affluent areas of town.
-Often these locations receive donations from the higher-income individuals who live in that neighborhood, the potential result being that you may be able to score more designer-made, high-end goods at these spots.
-Be prepared for the prices at these thrift stores to be higher though.
+Often these locations receive donations from the higher-income individuals who live in that neighborhood.
+The result being that you may be able to score more designer-made, high-end home decor at these spots.
+Be prepared for the prices at these second hand stores to be higher though.

-Chances are you don’t have ALL DAY to go thrifting.
+Chances are you don’t have ALL DAY to go thrifting for home decor.
 If you’re anything like me, you’ll only have time (and the mental bandwidth) to hit 3-4 (if that) on any given outing.
 That’s why it’s important to develop different routes and circuits.

 For example, say I have a route of 4 shops that are all pretty close to one another that I hit one day, well the next time I go I’ll choose a different route with a different 4 shops on it.